voxmedia/ad-server-proxy/README.md

-A Small OpenX proxy that speeds up local development ad server requests and permits local targeting overrides and insertions.
+A Small _OpenX_ (DFP coming shortly) proxy that speeds up local development ad server requests and permits local targeting overrides and insertions.

+# Up and Running

+1. Download or clone this repository
+2. Install the required gems via `bundle install`
+3. Create your own `ad-unit-overrides.yml` and customize it.
+(To start, I would suggest copying or renaming `ad-unit-overrides.yml.example`)
+4. Start the server `bundle exec rackup`.
+This starts on Sinatra's default port: 9292. _(use `-p <port number>` to start it on a different port)_

 ## Limitations of local ad development without this proxy

 * The ad server has to have the correct targeting, and knowledge of all the ad units.
-* There is also a 5-60 minute delay for any changes to this.
+* There is also a 5-60 minute delay for any changes.
-* Each request requires a round trip to get ad info from the server.
+* Each request requires a round trip to get the ad data from the server.

 # Development Proxy Server

-To overcome these limitations there is a small proxy server that does the following:
+To overcome these limitations here is a small proxy server that does the following:

 1. Cache OpenX responses
 2. Override ad units configured in a yaml file.